natedey/RINRUS-oldpublic/bin/README.md

 ```
 this will generate a file named `dist_per_res-5.00.dat` which contain information about all residue atoms within 5 Angstrom distance in increasing order. and `res_atom-5.00.dat` which contain information about important atoms to be included in selected residues.

-3. With the res_atoms.dat file generated, use this file to generate the trimmed PDB model using the RINRUSv2 script:
+3. Once the `res_atom-5.00.dat` file generated, use this file to generate the trimmed PDB model using the RINRUSv2 script:
 ```bash
 python3 ~/git/RINRUS/bin/rinrus_trim2_pdb.py -s A:300,A:301,A:302 -pdb 3bwm_h.pdb -c res_atom-5.00.dat
 ```